-5 Diversity, Equity, and Inclusion Trends We Can Expect in 2020
+Diversity, Equity, and Inclusion Trends for 2021

 As the year draws to a close, diversity, equity, and inclusion (DEI) remain top of mind for HR and learning and development professionals.
-A focus on DEI, both as an organizing principle of workplace culture and as a strategic business advantage, is an increasingly important topic for organizational leaders outside of the HR department.
+A focus on DEI, both as an organizing principle of workplace culture and as a strategic business advantage, is an increasingly important topic for organizational leaders outside of the HR department in 2021.
 The recognition of the workplace as a working and learning community for an increasingly diverse workforce has made all of us more attuned to the need for continued discourse, education, and hr training around diversity, equity, and inclusion.

 Today’s workforce is one of the most diverse in our nation’s history.
 In the workplace, the definition of “diversity” is both expanding upon quantifiable demographic traits like race, ethnicity, and gender; and recognizing the importance of the intersection of identities on the employee experience.

 While there is a clear throughline of a diverse workforce to better business outcomes such as generating new, innovative ideas and better business performance; leaders are having to focus intentionally on the organization’s workplace culture, employee engagement and satisfaction, and the legal implications of bringing together a workforce that is anything but homogenous.

 Let’s take a look at 4 diversity, equity, and inclusion trends for 2021.

 The workforce is aging—and changing considerably in terms of generational makeup.
 There are now five, or more, generations in the workplace ranging from the Silent generation (those born between 1928 and 1945 with some still holding down full or part-time jobs), Baby Boomers (born between 1946 and 1964), Generation X (born between 1965 and 1980), Millennials or Generation Y (born between 1981 and 1996) and the newest cohort, Generation Z (born since 1997).